 Enhanced Metafile (EMF) is one of two metafile formats supported in Microsoft Windows.
 Metafiles are the native vector format for Microsoft Office and other Windows applications.
 They are also the core graphics display format of the Windows operating system.

-Enhanced Metafiles (EMF) are one of the metafile formats supported in Microsoft Windows.
-These files are the primary, native vector format for Microsoft Office and other Windows applications as well as the core display formats of the Windows operating environment.
-While WMF is the long-standing 16-bit version prevalent across all 16-bit and 32-bit Windows platforms, EMF is an enhanced 32-bit format update that was designed for the newer operating systems.
-When you copy a drawing to the Windows clipboard, it is stored as a metafile.
-Developers use metafiles to render application output to the screen or send it to the printer.
-Most Windows applications read and write WMF; less support EMF.
-Although ubiquitous on the Windows platform, Metafiles are generally not supported in XML, UNIX, CAD, Web and PostScript/PDF print environments.
+WMF is a 16-bit version found in 16-bit and 32-bit Windows platforms.
+EMF is an enhanced 32-bit format update that supports the newer operating systems.
+When you copy a drawing to the Windows clipboard, it’s a metafile.
+Developers use metafiles to render output to the screen or send it to the printer.
+Most Windows applications read and write both WMF and EMF.

 Although standard on Windows, metafiles are not supported in XML, UNIX, CAD, Web and PDF print.

 WMF is a safe choice and supported in all graphical Windows applications.
 EMF offers more.
 It’s customizable, extendable and has any more features.
 But, these benefits also make it a riskier choice.
 The flexibility can introduce incompatibilities between EMF files and applications that support EMF.

 Benefits of EMF include scaling, Bezier curves, cropping, color support and device independence.
 EMF also includes support for metadata which saves text descriptions with the file.
 Because developers can add functionality to the EMF specification, they risk creating format mismatches.
 This modification feature is what leads to incompatibilities between different types of EMF pictures.